-By Air: The Guglielmo Marconi International Airport is located fifteen minutes from historic downtown by bus, connecting the city to the prominent European and Italian airports.
+The Guglielmo Marconi International Airport is located fifteen minutes from historic downtown by bus, connecting the city to the prominent European and Italian airports.
 The Bologna airport is a prominent halt option in Italy for the major flights moving to and fro to the other destinations.

-By Train: For the premeditated geographic location, between the north and downtown – Bologna turns out to be the major railway junction in Italy.
+For the premeditated geographic location, between the north and downtown – Bologna turns out to be the major railway junction in Italy.
 One can avail high-speed trains from here and can expect a wide range of trains as well as passengers in the coming days.

-By car: There are two major Italian motorways (A1 and A14) in Bologna that link the south and north of the country.
+There are two major Italian motorways (A1 and A14) in Bologna that link the south and north of the country.
 These motorways connect Bologna to the other prominent cities of Italy.

-By Bus: The historical hub of Bologna or more specifically the region inside the beltway has limited entry to tourist buses from 7.00 am in the morning to 8.00 pm in the evening regularly, including holidays.
+The historical hub of Bologna or more specifically the region inside the beltway has limited entry to tourist buses from 7.00 am in the morning to 8.00 pm in the evening regularly, including holidays.